GPT Image 2 vs Nano Banana Pro: Premium Head-to-Head Benchmark

 TL;DR

 GPT Image 2 (high) edges Nano Banana Pro at the aggregate, but the gap is within judge noise.
-On 29 complex prompts (where all three GPT tiers also generated) judged in three independent blind passes, mean scores: GPT-high 3.54, NBP 3.46.
+On 29 complex prompts judged in three independent blind passes, mean scores: GPT-high 3.54, NBP 3.46.
 Per-prompt, GPT-high wins 14 of 29 head-to-head, NBP wins 13, with 2 ties — a coin flip.
-The more interesting finding sits one tier down: NBP at $0.138 also beats GPT Image 2 medium ($0.055) by the same margin, and beats GPT-low by 0.30 points.
-NBP's pricing puts it in no-man's land — pay 2.5× more than GPT-medium for marginal quality gain, or 35% less than GPT-high for marginally less quality.[1]
+One tier down: NBP at $0.138 beats GPT Image 2 medium ($0.055) by the same small margin, and beats GPT-low by 0.30 points.
+The cost picture: NBP is 35% cheaper than GPT-high and marginally behind on quality — a defensible trade-off if NBP's specific strengths (atmospheric lighting, micro-detail, cinematic texture) match your brief.
+If they don't, GPT-medium at $0.055 delivers similar quality at 2.5× lower cost.[1]

 Recommended Benchmarks

-- GPT Image 2: High vs Medium vs Low Quality — Is It Worth Paying 15× More?We benchmarked GPT Image 2 at all three quality tiers on 29 complex prompts using three blind judging passes.
-High tier wins 76% of head-to-heads.
+- GPT Image 2: High vs Medium vs Low Quality — Which Tier Is Worth It?We benchmarked GPT Image 2 at all three quality tiers on 29 complex prompts using three blind judging passes.
+High tier wins 76% of head-to-heads but medium captures most of the quality at 26% of the cost.

 - GPT Image 1.5 vs Nano Banana Pro: Full BenchmarkThe two highest-rated models in our benchmark go head-to-head across all 4 dimensions plus cost.